Michael E. Rose: Writing career

 Rose began his work as a writer while still at Concordia University.
 His play "Gallery" won the Concordia Arts award in 1978.
 That play has never been performed.
 His next play "Lotto Cantata" was shortlisted for the Clifford E. Lee Award for best new play in 1979.
 His third play "Gameshow" was produced at Montreal's Phoenix Theatre in 1980.

 His first spy thriller, The Mazovia Legacy, was published in Canada in 2003 by McArthur & Company Publishing, Toronto.
 That house published his next two thrillers in the Frank Delaney series, The Burma Effect and The Tsunami File.
 The first and third novels in the series were shortlisted for prizes in the Arthur Ellis Awards in 2004 and 2009 respectively.

 After the closure of McArthur & Company in 2012, the Frank Delaney series was re-issued globally by Momentum Books in Australia, a division of Pan MacMillan.

 Rose has also published a children's book, "Kangaroo Christmas", and a non-fiction work about Aboriginal journalism in Australia, "For the Record".

 His first work of satire, Interpol Confidential, was published in early 2016 by UK publisher SilverWood Books.
 In 2017, he completed a new play about family life in contemporary China, entitled Glorious.
+The script was presented in a staged reading format before an audience of 150 people at New Theatre in Sydney, Australia in April 2023.

-Rose is a member of The Writers Union of Canada, the Australian Society of Authors and International Thriller Writers.
+Rose is a member of the Writers' Union of Canada, the Australian Society of Authors and International Thriller Writers.
 His Australian-born wife, Sheryle Bagwell, is a journalist and broadcaster.
 They began living in their village house in Vaucluse, France, in late 2018.